babar-raza/package-descriptions/apose.com/nuget/aspose-for-net/Aspose.OCR.md

 **Raster Formats:** JPEG, PNG, GIF, BMP, TIFF

 ## Platform Independence
 You can use Aspose.OCR for .NET to develop applications in any development environment that targets the .NET Framework 2.0 and higher.
-This includes supports for Mono and Client Profile.
+This includes support for Mono and Client Profiles.

 ## Getting Started with Aspose.OCR for .NET
 Are you ready to give Aspose.OCR for .NET a try?
 Simply execute `Install-Package Aspose.OCR` from Package Manager Console in Visual Studio to fetch the NuGet package.
 If you already have Aspose.OCR for .NET and want to upgrade the version, please execute `Update-Package Aspose.OCR` to get the latest version.

 Execute the following code snippet to see how Aspose.OCR API performs with your own samples or check the [GitHub Repository](https://github.com/aspose-ocr/Aspose.OCR-for-.NET) for other common usage scenarios.

-### Perform simple OCR on a BMP image for text extraction using C#.
+## Perform simple OCR on a BMP image for text extraction using C#.
 ```csharp
 // initialize an instance of OcrEngine
 OcrEngine ocrEngine = new OcrEngine();